apmckinlay/insidesuneido/index.md

 Use `int64_t` instead of `long long`

 Avoid “long” because of confusion over whether it is 32 or 64 bits.
 On Win32 long is 32 bits but in jSuneido/Java long is 64 bits.
 Use int or int32_t or int64_t.

+Code is formatted with clang-format.
+(I have Visual Studio set up to format on save.)

 **_jSuneido_**